Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Page Summary

-Simple and affordable ways to get those important life coaching agreements in place to protect your business, with contracts, disclaimers, refund policies and online website and course content.
+Simple and affordable ways to get those important life coaching agreements in place to protect your business, with agreements and contracts (including when someone else is paying), disclaimers, refund policies and online website and course content.

 FYI: I may receive commissions at no cost to you.
 Please see my affiliate disclosure for more.